 In the Results section of the Reports tab, there are seven visualizations available for drill down questions: simple table, bar chart, line chart, pie chart, breakdown bar, statistics table, and gauge chart.
 For more information on these visualizations please visit the linked visualization support pages.

 In the Reports section of the Reports tab, there are eight similar visualizations for drill down questions: data table, results table, bar chart, line chart, pie chart, breakdown bar, statistics table, and gauge chart.

 Downloaded Data Format

-Answers as Labels: For a more readable data output, we strongly encourage selecting to represent Answers as Labels when downloading Drill Down data.
-With this option selected, the text of the choices participants select are displayed in the downloaded file rather than the numeric coded value of each choice.
+- Choice Text: If you are looking for a more readable data output, we strongly encourage selecting choice text when downloading drill down data.
+With this option selected, the text of the choices respondents selected are displayed in the downloaded file rather than the numeric coded value of each choice.

-Answers as Values: With the default download settings, your data set will include a column for each drop-down menu in the Drill Down question, and the coded value of the answer selected in each.
+- Use Numeric Values: With numeric values selected, your data set will include a column for each drop-down menu in the drill down question, and the numeric value of each choice.

 Drill Down Numeric Values

 Each possible combination of answers that can be selected within a drill down question is given its own coded value, according to the numbering scheme below.